 The hybrid mattress is 10 inches tall and contains five layers.
 The medium side’s comfort materials are an inch of quilted foam cover and cooling, supportive gel foam.
 Conversely, the firm side is an inch of quilted foam cover and a high-density base foam.
 Both sides are supported by a 6-inch tall core of pocketed coils.

-Some sleepers may prefer a softer mattress than what other side of the Nest FLIP Hybrid, but most sleepers can rest comfortably on one of the two sides.
+Some sleepers may prefer a softer mattress than what other side of the Nest Robin, but most sleepers can rest comfortably on one of the two sides.

-The FLIP Hybrid is backed by a 100-night sleep trial and a lifetime warranty.
+The Robin is backed by a 365-night sleep trial and a lifetime warranty.

 NEST FLIP HYBRID

 - Coils and specialty foams for a cool surface

 Consisting of four layers, the Zinus Green Tea mattress has 3 inches of green tea-infused memory foam; 2 inches of Comfort Foam™; 3.5 inches of convoluted, high-density foam; and a 3.5-inch layer of convoluted high-density base support foam.